 Imaging studies of the liver, including ultrasound, CT and MRI scans, allow doctors to visualize the structure and texture of the organ.
-Liver tissue normally has a uniform appearance on imaging scans.
-A spot on the liver -- also known as a hepatic mass -- describes a solid area that appears different from the majority of the liver tissue.
+The liver normally has a uniform appearance on imaging scans.
+A spot on the liver describes an area that appears different from the majority of the liver tissue.
 Infections, inflammatory reactions and various types of noncancerous and cancerous tumors can appear as spots on the liver.
 Additional tests help identify the underlying cause of a spot seen on a liver imaging study.

 A hemangioma is a noncancerous tumor composed of abnormal blood vessels that form during development in the womb.
-Hepatic hemangiomas are the most common type of noncancerous liver tumor.
-These tumors occur more commonly in females than males and may present at any age, although most come to light during adulthood.
-Most hemangiomas are small, do not cause symptoms or interfere with liver function, and are discovered incidentally.
-Large hemangiomas might cause pain in the right upper abdomen, and possibly nausea, vomiting and early fullness with meals.
+Hemangiomas are the most common type of noncancerous liver tumor, reports the online medical encyclopedia MedlinePlus.
+The tumors occur more commonly in females than in males and may present at any age.
+Most hemangiomas do not cause symptoms and are discovered incidentally.
 Rarely, blood vessels within a hemangioma rupture, necessitating treatment to stop the bleeding.

-A hepatic adenoma is a relatively uncommon, noncancerous liver tumor.
-These growths most often occur in women of childbearing age, and those who take oral contraceptives are most frequently affected.
-Liver adenomas, also known as hepatocellular adenomas, arise from the abnormal growth of liver cells.
-In rare cases, multiple liver adenomas develop in association with an inherited abnormality known as familial liver adenomatosis.
-Among women taking oral contraceptives, discontinuation of use generally leads to shrinkage or disappearance of the tumor.
-Liver adenomas usually cause no symptoms, but can cause sudden abdominal pain if bleeding occurs within the tumor.
+A liver adenoma is an uncommon noncancerous liver tumor.
+Women taking oral contraceptives are most frequently affected.
+Liver adenomas, also known as hepatocellular adenomas, arise from the abnormal growth of liver cells, or hepatocytes.
+In rare cases, multiple liver adenomas develop in association with an inherited abnormality known as familial liver adenomatosis, notes the Atlas of Genetics and Cytogenetics in Oncology and Haematology.
+Among women taking oral contraceptives, discontinuation of the drugs generally leads to resolution of the tumor.
 Large liver adenomas may require surgical removal.

-Hepatic granulomas represent distinct masses of inflammatory tissue that appear as spots on liver images.
-These uncommon, noncancerous masses sometimes form in response to infections that involve the liver, such as tuberculosis, schistosomiasis, cat scratch fever, syphilis, histoplasmosis, toxoplasmosis, tularemia and cryptococcosis.
-Other conditions that might provoke the development of liver granulomas include sarcoidosis, Hodgkin lymphoma and polymyalgia rheumatica, an autoimmune disorder.
+Liver granulomas represent distinct masses of inflammatory tissue that appear as spots on liver images.
+Granulomas may form in response to infections that involve the liver, such as tuberculosis, schistosomiasis, cat scratch fever, syphilis, histoplasmosis, toxoplasmosis, tularemia and cryptococcosis, reports The Merck Manual for Healthcare Professionals.
+Other conditions that may cause liver granulomas include sarcoidosis, Hodgkin lymphoma and polymyalgia rheumatica, an autoimmune disorder.
 Most liver granulomas do not cause liver-related symptoms.
-Treatment usually focuses on addressing the underlying condition responsible for the liver granulomas.
+Treatment addresses the underlying condition causing the liver granulomas.

 Liver cancer is the most serious and potentially life-threatening cause of spots on a liver scan.
-The American Cancer Society estimates the occurrence of more than 40,700 new cases of liver cancer among Americans in 2017, with roughly 70 percent occurring in men.
-While many other types of cancer are decreasing in the United States, rates of liver cancer have increased by approximately 3 percent annually from 2000 to 2017.
-Chronic hepatitis C is the leading cause of liver cancer among Americans.
-Other risk factors include chronic hepatitis B, noninfectious liver cirrhosis, alcohol abuse and iron overload.
-Liver cancer usually does not cause symptoms until the disease reaches an advanced stage.
+The American Cancer Society estimates the occurrence of more than 24,000 new cases of liver cancer among Americans in 2010.
+Risk factors for liver cancer include chronic viral hepatitis, liver cirrhosis, alcohol abuse and iron overload, according to the National Cancer Institute.
+Liver cancer generally does not cause symptoms until the disease reaches an advanced stage.
 Regular ultrasound monitoring of the liver among people at high risk for liver cancer can help detect early-stage disease.

 Metastatic Liver Cancer

 Certain types of cancer commonly spread to the liver, including lung, breast, colon and pancreatic cancers.
-The term metastatic liver cancer, or liver mets, describes liver tumors arising from the spread of cancer from another location in the body.
-Metastatic liver cancer is more common than cancer arising from the liver itself.
-Metastatic liver cancer is frequently considered an ominous development because cancer that spreads from one organ to another often cannot be cured.
+The term metastatic liver cancer, or liver "mets," describes liver tumors arising from the spread of cancer from another location.
+Metastatic liver cancer proves more common than cancer arising from the liver itself, notes The Merck Manual for Healthcare Professionals.
+Metastatic liver cancer is an ominous development because cancer that spreads from one organ to another often cannot be cured.